We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 That inconspicuous toilet shut-off valve doesn’t see much action.
 In fact, that valve may sit for years without ever being closed.
 That’s not a good thing.
 After going unused for so long, the valve’s rubber washers begin to dry rot so that when you finally give it a turn, it leaks.
 And since the valve is usually only closed when the toilet isn’t working, a leaking shut-off valve often adds insult to a repair that’s already in progress.

-This guide shares how to replace a toilet shut-off valve to get that leak fixed and your porcelain throne back in service as soon as possible.
+This guide explains how to replace a toilet shut-off valve, and get your porcelain throne back in service as soon as possible.

 Tools & Materials